adlnet/xAPI-Spec/xAPI.md

 <tr>
 	<td>statement</td>
 	<td><a href="#stmtref">Statement Reference</a></td>
-	<td>Another Statement, which should be considered as context for this Statement. </td>
+	<td>Another Statement to be considered as context for this Statement. </td>
 	<td>optional</td>
 </tr>
 <tr>